greeeg/redefined.cloud/content/terms/cron-job/index.en.md

 ---
+title: 'What is a CRON job or task?'
+description: ''
 name: 'CRON job'
 shortName: 'CRON'
 summary: ''
 keywords: ['cron job', 'cron']
+relatedTerms: ['webhook', 'logging', 'message-broker-message-queue']
 ---

 Cron jobs are a way to schedule code to run automatically at predetermined intervals.
 It helps automate repetitive work to be done at specific times.